-In order to document deep convective clouds we used calibrated thermal infrared brightness temperature (BT) in the infrared window from geostationary satellites.
-In order to correctly cover the region between South and East Asia, BT acquired by the Meteosat Second Generation satellite (MSG)/Spinning Enhanced Visible and Infrared Imager (SEVIRI) sensor were merged with BT acquired by the Advanced Himawari Imager (AHI) sensor aboard Himawari-8 that acquires images every 10 minutes.
-MSG-SEVIRI, since July 2016, is centred at 41.5°E while Himawari-8 field of view is centred at 140°E. Together, merged at 90°E, they cover the whole region of interest.
+In order to document deep convective clouds, we used calibrated thermal infrared brightness temperature (BT) in the infrared window from geostationary satellites.
+In order to correctly cover the region between South and East Asia, BTs acquired by the Meteosat Second Generation (MSG) Spinning Enhanced Visible and Infrared Imager (SEVIRI) sensor were merged with BTs acquired by the Advanced Himawari Imager (AHI) sensor aboard Himawari-8 that acquires images every 10 min.
+MSG-SEVIRI has been centred at 41.5° E since July 2016, while the Himawari-8 field of view is centred at 140° E. Together, merged at 90° E, they cover the whole region of interest.
 Data are projected onto a 0.1° grid using a closest neighbour interpolation and sampled every hour.
-The two satellites are matched at the longitude 90°E. Cold BT below 230 K are indicative of high cloud tops associated with deep convection (e.g. Lee et al., 2016, 2019).
+The two satellites are matched at the longitude 90° E. Cold BTs below 230 K are indicative of high cloud tops associated with deep convection (e.g. Lee et al., 2016, 2019).

-2.3 High resolution cloud-chemistry simulation
+2.3 High-resolution cloud-chemistry simulations

-The coupled cloud-chemistry non-hydrostatic Meso-NH model (Lac et al. 2018) was used to simulate the deep monsoon convection and the AMA composition.
-The simulations are performed within a large domain covering India and China (Fig. 1, 8.8-40.9°N, 58-122.9°E) therefore encompassing the StratoClim flight tracks and the deep convective clouds over the Sichuan Basin with a 15 km horizontal resolution (~7 million grid points).
+The coupled cloud-chemistry non-hydrostatic Meso-NH model (Lac et al., 2018) was used to simulate the deep monsoon convection and the AMA composition.
+The simulations are performed within a large domain covering India and China (Fig. 1, 8.8-40.9° N, 58-122.9° E) therefore encompassing the StratoClim flight tracks and the deep convective clouds over the Sichuan Basin with a 15 km horizontal resolution (~ 7 million grid points; see Table 2 for a detailed description of the model).
 The vertical grid has 64 stretched levels (Gal-Chen and Somerville, 1975) with a resolution of 100 m close to the surface stretched to 450 m in the UTLS up to 24.2 km.
-The control simulation (referred to as CNTL in the following) covered the period from 00:00 UTC on 27 July 2017 to 00:00 UTC on 15 August 2017 with three-dimensional outputs every 3 h, assigning first few days as a spin up time.
+The control simulation (referred to as CNTL) covered the period from 00:00 UTC on 27 July 2017 to 00:00 UTC on 15 August 2017 with three-dimensional outputs every 3 h, assigning the first few days as a spinup time.

 The initial and lateral boundary conditions for meteorology are provided by the operational European Centre for Medium-Range Weather Forecasts (ECMWF) analyses every 6 h.
-The initial and boundary conditions for gaseous chemical species including inorganic nitrogen species, e.g. O3, CO, SO2, NH3, NMVOCs (non-methane Volatile Organic Compounds), primary (e.g. black carbon (BC), primary organic aerosols (POA)) and secondary (e.g. inorganic, secondary organic aerosols (SOA)) aerosol species are taken from MOZART-4 (Model for Ozone and Related chemical Tracers, version 4) (Emmons et al., 2010) driven by meteorology from NCEP (National Centres for Environment Prediction).
-Boundary chemical fields are forced every 6 h.
-Surface emissions of atmospheric compounds are taken from the ECCAD (Emissions of atmospheric Compounds & Compilation of Ancillary Data) database (https://eccad.aeris-data.fr) at a 0.5° horizontal grid spacing.
-For anthropogenic and biomass burning emissions, we have used the MACCity inventory (MACC/CityZEN EU projects) (Van der Werf et al., 2006; Lamarque et al., 2010; Granier et al., 2011; Diehl et al., 2012) corresponding to August 2017.
-MACCity provides "off-line" emissions for gases such as alkanes, alkenes, alcohols, aldehydes, ketones and aromatics, lumped into 21 species, and for primary aerosol species.
-The MEGAN v2 model (Model of Emissions of Gases and Aerosols from Nature) (Guenther et al., 2006) provides "off-line" monthly net biogenic emissions of gases (NO_x and VOCs) and aerosols.
+The initial and boundary conditions for gaseous chemical species including inorganic nitrogen species (e.g. O3, CO, SO2, NH3, NMVOCs - non-methane Volatile Organic Compounds), primary aerosol species (e.g. black carbon - BC, primary organic aerosols - POA), and secondary aerosol species (e.g. inorganic, secondary organic aerosols - SOA) are taken from MOZART-4 (Model for Ozone and Related chemical Tracers, version 4) (Emmons et al., 2010).
+Boundary chemical fields are forced every 6h.
+Surface emissions of atmospheric compounds are taken from the ECCAD (Emissions of atmospheric Compounds and Compilation of Ancillary Data) database (https: //eccad.aeris-data.fr, last access: 1 March 2021) at a 0.5° horizontal grid spacing.
+For anthropogenic and biomass burning emissions, we have used the MACCity inventory (MACC/CityZEN EU projects; van der Werf et al., 2010; Lamarque et al., 2010; Granier et al., 2011; Diehl et al., 2012) corresponding to August 2017.
+MACCity provides "offline" emissions for gases such as alkanes, alkenes, alcohols, aldehydes, ketones, and aromatics lumped into 21 species and for primary aerosol species.
+The MEGAN v2 model (Model of Emissions of Gases and Aerosols from Nature; Guenther et al., 2006) provides offline monthly net biogenic emissions of gases (NO_x and VOCs) and aerosols.
 Finally, the monthly GFEDv3 (Global Fire Emissions Database, version 3) inventory (Van der Werf et al., 2010) was used for biomass burning emissions (e.g. CO, NMVOCs, BC, POA).